 A Roasted Sunchoke has a mild, slightly sweet, and a bit nutty flavor, and texture similar to that of a starchy vegetable, like a potato, when cooked.
 In this recipe, the texture is quite similar to a roasted red-skinned potato, creamy on the inside, crispy on the outside.
 A bit thicker skin, which you may or may not like – but I love the added texture!

 And, when topped with some fresh, tangy Seasoned Rice Vinegar and sprinkled with bits of fresh basil and mint leaves, Roasted Sunchokes are so delicious, you may be buying them, on repeat!
+So, this could be your base recipe for the lovely Sunchoke!

 So, I’m curious, is there a vegetable or root in your grocery store you always see but haven’t the slightest idea what you would do with it?
 Leave a comment and let me know!
 I’d love to give it a try!